Dental Implants – Hillsboro, OR

 Will People Be Able to Tell That I Have Dental Implants?

 In order to create the most natural-looking tooth replacement possible, our dentists capture a detailed impression of your mouth.
 This impression acts as the basis for your future restoration, whether it’s a crown, bridge, or denture.
 After the restoration is attached, no one but you and our office will know that it’s attached to a dental implant.
 Dental implants are not like dentures where you often have to hold your jaw in such a way that keeps them in place, so you can smile and speak with confidence.

 Immediately after receiving your dental implants, it’s very important that you stick to a soft food diet over the next several days.
 This way, you do not put excessive force on your still-healing dental implant.
 We do not recommend eating foods that are particularly crunchy, sugary, or acidic.
 You should also avoid alcohol, as it can negatively impact your body’s ability to heal.
 With that said, once the implants are fully integrated, you can eat the foods you enjoy without worry.
 Just use caution when chewing on very hard foods, such as nuts.
 You should still avoid chewing on ice cubes, as these can damage your teeth and your restoration.

 How Soon After a Tooth Extraction Can I Get Dental Implants?

 If the jawbone is healthy, a dental implant can actually be placed the same day that a tooth is extracted.
-However, if the jawbone is not healthy enough, it may need between three to six months to heal first.
-Most implant dentists do not recommend waiting much longer than that to place an implant as the jawbone can begin to shrink and atrophy due to it no longer receiving stimulation from the root.
+However, if the jawbone is not healthy enough, it may need between three to six months to heal before an implant can be placed.
+Most implant dentists do not recommend waiting much longer than that to place an implant, as the jawbone can begin to shrink and atrophy due to it no longer receiving stimulation from the root.
 We’ll determine the best course of action ahead of your implant surgery.